Kitt-AI/snowboy/README.md

 * **resources/models/snowboy.umdl**: Universal model for the hotword "Snowboy".
 Set SetSensitivity to 0.5 and ApplyFrontend to false.
 * **resources/models/jarvis.umdl**: Universal model for the hotword "Jarvis" (https://snowboy.kitt.ai/hotword/29).
 It has two different models for the hotword Jarvis, so you have to use two sensitivites.
 Set sensitivities to "0.8,0.8" and ApplyFrontend to true.
 * **resources/models/smart_mirror.umdl**: Universal model for the hotword "Smart Mirror" (https://snowboy.kitt.ai/hotword/47).
 Set sensitivity to Sensitivity to 0.5, and ApplyFrontend to false.
 * **resources/models/neo_ya.umdl**: Universal model for the hotword "Neo Ya" (https://snowboy.kitt.ai/hotword/22171).
-It has four different models for the hotword "Neo Ya", so you have to use two sensitivites "0.6,0.6,0.6,0.6", and ApplyFrontend to true.
+It has four different models for the hotword "Neo Ya", so you have to use four sensitivites "0.6,0.6,0.6,0.6", and ApplyFrontend to true.

 ## Precompiled node module